mdlopezme/ece140A_Lab7/README.md

 - Tesseract does not work very well with single characters.
 Strings are better.
 - The current version prefers black text on white backgrounds.
 - The best results for this example were obtained on an image with minimal blurring, with threshold applied, and with a little bit of padding on each cropped segment.
-- We tried removing the borders from the Sudoku grid, but that resulted in less number detection.
+- We tried removing the borders (from the Sudoku grid), but that resulted in worse number detection.